← Back to Blog

 Student Loans and Your Credit Score

-Let us start with the positive.
-Unlike credit cards, personal loans, and overdrafts, your student loan does not appear on your credit file.
-The Student Loans Company does not report your balance or repayment history to credit reference agencies like Experian, Equifax, or TransUnion.
+Let's start with the bit that confuses everyone.
+Your student loan does not appear on your credit file.
+The Student Loans Company doesn't report to Experian, Equifax, or TransUnion.
+Your balance.
+Your repayment history.
+None of it shows up.

 How Lenders Actually Assess Student Loans